darkreapyre/LNN/README.md

 >**Note:** Ensure to add the name of the S3 Bucket and AWS Region used during deployment to get the correct results files created during the training process.

 ## Prediction API
+The final production application

 ## Troubleshooting
-Since the framework launches a significant amount to Asynchronous Lambda functions without any pre-warming, the **CloudWatch** logs may show the following error:
+Since the framework launches a significant amount to Asynchronous Lambda functions without any pre-warming, the **CloudWatch** logs may display an error similar to the following:

 ```python
     list index out of range: IndexError